Our Story

 Sunny South is a bluegrass band playing in the Portland, Oregon region.
 Sunny South plays bluegrass with an emphasis on traditional style similar to Flatt and Scruggs.
 Sunny South started playing in the 80's with Sonny Hammond as lead singer and band leader.
 After Sonny passed on, the band has continued playing bluegrass and honoring Sonny.
-Mike and Dave are founding members of Sunny South and have added Steve Reischman, Dee Johnson and Aaron Stocek.
+Mike and Dave are founding members of Sunny South and have added Steve Reischman, Dee Johnson, and Nancy Padilla.
 Since then they have played at numerous bluegrass festivals, private events and live shows all over the northwest.
+(Band member photos by Sarah Lord.)

 Mike Stahlman was one of the founding members of Sunny South in 1979, along with Sonny Hammond and Dave Elliott.
 His banjo style has been influenced by the playing of Earl Scruggs, Alan Munde, and other bluegrass players, and provides a strong rhythm and melodic undercurrent to the band sound.
 In addition to Sunny South, Mike was a member of the Sawtooth Mountain Boys, Lee Highway, The Loafers, and Mountain Honey over the years.
 From 1997 to 2015, Mike taught bluegrass banjo classes at Portland Community College and has taught at the American Banjo Camp in Port Orchard, Wash., the Midwest Banjo Camp in Michigan, the Grass Valley, California Bluegrass Festival camp, and at numerous festival music camps over the years.
 When he's not playing banjo, Mike works as a flight instructor at the Troutdale Airport near Portland.